anas1112001/wefixfrontend/README.md

-# TheSIS
+# WeFIx

 ## Web Application

-TheSIS is a web application for presenting a coffee products for a coffee provider, it shows the products in pretty way with functionality of adding removing and updating it.
+WeFIx is a web application for presenting a coffee products for a coffee provider, it shows the products in pretty way with functionality of adding removing and updating it.

 ---